Dental Implants River Ridge

 Who Dental Implants Can Help

 In most cases, as long as you are an adult with healthy gums and adequate bone density in your jaw, you can qualify for dental implants.
 However, we will need to discuss your medical and lifestyle history to ensure your risk factors for implant failure are minimal.
-In addition, CT images are taken to confirm whether your jawbone is ready for implant placement.
-At that point, we can devise a custom treatment plan based around the extent of your tooth loss.
+In addition, digital images will be taken to confirm whether your jawbone is ready for implant placement.
+We can then devise a custom treatment plan based on the extent of your tooth loss.

 Missing One Tooth

 Closing the gap created by a single missing tooth is fairly simple.
-We vertically insert an implant post into the space and then restore it with a dental crown.
+We vertically insert an implant post into the space before restoring it with a dental crown.
 This solution doesn’t necessitate altering your remaining teeth, making it healthier and less invasive than a traditional dental bridge.

 Missing Multiple Teeth